AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/data-dictionary.md

 ## Granularity

-One row represents one customer.
+One row represents one registered user.

 ## Description

-Master customer table containing demographic and geographic information.
+Master registered user table containing demographic, geographic and acquisition information.

+A registered user may or may not become a purchasing customer.
+Purchasing customer status is derived analytically by identifying registered users with at least one policy in `policies.csv`.

 | Column | Data Type | Description | Rules |
 |---|---|---|---|